Emin9oo/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 # - F is the amplitude of the external force
 # - omega is the frequency of the external force

-# For small theta, we can linearize the equation by approximating sin(theta) ≈ theta:
+# For small theta, we can linearize the equation by approximating sin(theta) ≈ theta
 # theta''(t) + q * theta'(t) + theta = F * cos(omega * t)

-# The solution will have two components: a transient term that decays over time and a steady-state oscillation at frequency omega.

-# Resonance occurs when the driving frequency omega matches the natural frequency of the system (omega_0),
-# which is given by the formula:
-# omega_0 = sqrt(1 - (q^2 / 4))

 # 4. Differential equation for the forced damped pendulum
 def forced_damped_pendulum(t, y, q, F, omega):